 The modest fashion movement has been catching up with the momentum for quite some time.
 We read stories about modest fashion brands springing up now and then.
 However, a modest swimwear brand for men had been unheard of so far.
 But, now, times have changed.

 It was the first time we heard about Zusaura, modest swimwear for men which was launched in London in May by a British Pakistani, Mr. Amir Latifi.
 Both he and his wife, Yasmin Latifi, are adding a new dimension to the modest fashion sector with their brand Zusaura – a swimwear label for men that combines faith with functionality and style.

 Amir was raised in Abu Dhabi as a young boy and has a background in the oilfield services sector, while his wife, Yasmin, is a doctor.
-“The idea for Zusaura took seed when we were on holiday in Dubai in 2012 and could not find swimwear for myself that met our faith and taste needs,” he tells The National.
+“The idea for Zusaura took seed when we were on holiday in Dubai in 2012 and could not find swimwear for myself that met our faith and taste needs,” he tells us.

 “This, judging from the attire of other male swimmers on that holiday, seemed to be a shared problem – there were lots of men wearing ad-hoc ensembles of T-shirts with oversized and ill-fitting boardshorts, while at the pool or beach.”